SofteraLtd/blog-code-samples/README.md

 * Send data from legacy RDBMS source to Big Data Reservoir for data ingestion typically over Kafka transport.
 * Full readme details inside the [project folder](/big-data-migration-with-mule).

-## Search like Google!
+## Google-like Searches for Sites
-* Search your content with full text search, fuzzy search and typeahead suggestions using Elasticsearch, Angular2 Webapp.
+* Do Google-like searches on your content with full text search, fuzzy search and typeahead suggestions capability using Elasticsearch and Angular 2 Web app.
-* Full details inside the [project folder](/med-online-webapp).
+* More details and source code on the [project folder](/med-online-webapp).